Active Ownership

 G – guiding companies towards good governance

-In 2023, we applied 265 votes against US companies with dual-class share structures.
+In 2024, we voted against almost 260 US companies with dual-class share structures [8]

-We published our expectations of companies on AI under our Digitisation ‘super theme’, engaging with the four largest US tech firms which are building AI systems as products.
+We published our initial expectations of companies on artificial intelligence in 2023 and have continued to engage with the four largest US tech firms [9] that are building AI systems as products

 Key documents